 How many schools invited you for an interview?

-4 – Ohio State, Virginia-Maryland, University of Florida, University of Pennsylvania
+4 – Ohio State, Virginia-Maryland, University of Florida, University of Pennsylvania veterinary school

 If you were accepted to more than one school, what were some reasons in

 I was accepted to 4 schools (Ohio State, Virginia-Maryland, University of Florida, University of Pennsylvania).
-I ended up choosing University of Pennsylvania because I was very interested in research at the time and they had a lot of research opportunities at the school and nearby; They had a very good reputation among the veterinarians I knew; I had gotten a scholarship; It was near family and I had heard it was challenging and I wanted support from family to be accessible if needed (That became very important for me).
+I ended up choosing the University of Pennsylvania veterinary school because I was very interested in research at the time and they had a lot of research opportunities at the school and nearby; They had a very good reputation among the veterinarians I knew; I had gotten a scholarship; It was near family and I had heard it was challenging and I wanted support from family to be accessible if needed (That became very important for me).

 Do you remember any specifically challenging interview questions?